 - Migraine medicine may be given to relieve your pain quickly.

-- Steroids help reduce pain and swelling.
-They may also be used to prevent cluster headaches.
+- Steroids may help reduce pain and swelling.
+Steroids may also be used to prevent cluster headaches.

 - Numbing medicine may be given to numb your pain if other treatments do not work.

 - Surgery may be used if other treatments do not work.
 Surgery may be used to remove certain nerves that can lead to cluster headache pain.
 You may also need surgery to lower pain and inflammation in the nerves around your eye.

 What can I do to prevent a cluster headache?